sunappushotto/docs/guides/create-a-space.md

 ---
-description: 'To create a space in Snapshot it''s easy, just follow these steps.'
+description: 'To create a space in Sunappushotto it''s easy, just follow these steps.'
 ---

 # Create a space with LNS